jlbas/python-animation-tutorial/README.md

 ## Code Description

+It could be helpful to read this description alongside the [animation_template.py](src/animation_template.py) script.

 ### Structure

 There are many approaches we could take to generate an animation.
 For simplicity, we will separate the simulation from the animation.
 The scripts follow this general structure: